scroll-tech/frontends/src/assets/blog/proofGeneration.md

 If the property in step 2 holds at $\alpha$, then (with near certainty) it holds everywhere, since $\alpha$ is sampled at random.[^8]

 Each evaluation proof verification requires computing an [elliptic curve pairing](https://vitalik.ca/general/2017/01/14/exploring_ecp.html).
-Verifying the quotient polynomial formula requires some finite field arithmetic (to compute the right side of the equation).
-In sum, the computation required for verification is lightweight in comparison to computation required for proof generation, and is generally able to be performed efficiently on-chain.
+Verifying the quotient polynomial formula requires some finite field arithmetic (to compute the right-hand side of the equation).
+In sum, the computation required for verification is lightweight in comparison to the computation required for proof generation, and is generally able to be performed efficiently on-chain.

 ### Phase 3 cost summary